Ms. Marvel (miniseries): Future

 During the series' official announcement at D23, Feige stated that after introducing Ms. Marvel in the series, the character would cross over to the MCU films, which he reiterated in November 2019.
 Previously, Captain Marvel star Brie Larson expressed interest in including Ms. Marvel in that film's sequel, and Vellani was confirmed to be appearing in the Captain Marvel sequel, The Marvels, in December 2020.
 In February 2021, Feige stated that Ms. Marvel would set up the events of The Marvels.
-The film was not fully conceived by the time Ali started working on the series, so she had a lot of creative freedom in crafting the series but knew there needed to be a "maturity" across Khan's character arc so she would be ready for the events of The Marvels.
-Shaikh, Shroff, and Kapur reprise their roles as Khan's family members in The Marvels.
+The film was not fully conceived by the time Ali started working on the series, so she had a lot of creative freedom in crafting the series but knew there needed to be a "maturity" across Kamala's character arc so she would be ready for the events of The Marvels.
+Shaikh, Shroff, and Kapur reprise their roles as Kamala's family members in The Marvels.

+In September 2023, Ali and El Arbi said a decision regarding a potential second season would be made following the release of The Marvels.
+In December 2023, Vellani expressed interest in having Doc.X serve as the villain in a second season, since it would "resonate with the Gen Z audience", and was also hopeful her and Pirzada's Ms. Marvel comic books, which retconned the character as a mutant in the main Marvel Comics continuity, would eventually be adapted within the MCU.